fastrizwaan/mpv-video-cutter/README.md

 1. Patch to work with multiple video segments/cuts. (replace \n with ;)

 2. OSD message for enhancements.
+OSD displays messages!

 3. Flatpak support (with default directory to ~/Videos/mpv-video-cutter-linux/)